- Premium features included

 If you’re starting out or running a small to mid-sized operation, Mailchimp’s mix of usability, features, and reliability make it a solid choice.
 It’ll grow with you for a while.
 That’s been my experience anyway.

-Yeah, I picked it up quickly.
+Yes, Mailchimp is easy to use if you’re not entirely new to email marketing apps.
 The interface is clean, drag-and-drop builders work well, templates get you started fast.
 But there’s definitely a learning curve for complex automations, dynamic content, SMS campaigns.

 The new builder vs legacy builder thing confused me initially.
 And hitting feature limits on lower tiers meant some unexpected upgrade decisions.
 It’s easy to start with, but getting good at it takes time and sometimes learning a bit of code.